ghaniasim/user-database/README.md

 # User Database

 This app saves user contact details and display it in a recycler view.
+- MVVM.
-- It has been created using MVVM and Android Jetpack Navigation Component architecture.
+- Android Jetpack Navigation Component.
-- Data is saving in Room Database.
+- Room database.
+- Coroutines.

 ## Screenshots